-CAL Bank – A commercial bank in Ghana established in July 1990, and is considered to be one of the most innovative banks in the country.
-As of March 31, 2012, it had total assets of GHS 843.705 million and customer deposits of GHS 1.603 billion (US$400 million) and loans of GHS 1.805 billion (US$450 million).
+CAL Bank – A commercial bank in Ghana established in July 1990.
+It is considered to be one of the most innovative banks in the country.
+As of December 31, 2015, it had total assets of GHS 3.365 billion (US$850 million), total deposits of GHS 1.603 billion (US$400 million) and loans of GHS 1.805 billion (US$450 million).

 Citibank N.A.
-Ghana – The US-based Citibank has a representative office in Ghana.
-Address: 25 Liberia Road, Accra, Ghana.
+Ghana – The US-based Citibank has a representative office in Ghana (Address: 25 Liberia Road, Accra, Ghana).
 Citibank has had a presence in Africa for over 50 years and operates in 16 countries including Algeria, Cameroon, Congo, Egypt, Gabon, Ghana, Ivory Coast, Kenya, Morocco, Nigeria, Senegal, Tanzania, Tunisia, Uganda, Zambia and South Africa.

-Energy Bank Ghana – A commercial bank in Ghana established on 21 February, 2011.
-As of December 31, 2011, it had total assets of GHS 200.275 million and customer deposits of GHS 107.307 million.
+Energy Bank Ghana Ltd – A commercial bank established on February 22, 2011.
+As of December 31, 2013, it had total assets of GHS 245.231 million (US$61.8 million) and customer deposits of GHS 92.618 million (US$23.3 million).

 Stanbic Bank Ghana – The sixth largest bank in terms of total assets.
 It has 23 branches in 9 out of the 10 regions in Ghana.
 The company is a member of the Standard Bank Group, based in Johannesburg, South Africa.

 Standard Chartered Bank Ghana – One of the oldest financial institutions in the country.
 It has been operating in Ghana since 1896.
-The Bank is a subsidiary of Standard Chartered plc, based in London, United Kingdom.
+The Bank is a subsidiary of Standard Chartered plc, based in London, the United Kingdom.

-United Bank for Africa (Ghana) – A subsidiary of United Bank for Africa Plc, which is based in Lagos, Nigeria.
+United Bank for Africa (Ghana) – A subsidiary of United Bank for Africa plc, which is based in Lagos, Nigeria.